Brien1/foodsconnected/README.md

 - Fetching all users
 - Putting new usernames on a specific ID
 - Deleteing users by ID.

-\n This uses a swagger interface to interact with the database.
+This uses a swagger interface to interact with the database.
 Advantages over a traditional database on hard-disk or ssd storage devices is that an in-memory database has much faster access.

 <h2>Running the application</h2>